patternfly/patternfly-elements/elements/pfe-codeblock/README.md

       "javascript",
       "js"
     ]

 - `pfe-codeblock-container`: Used on the pre tag to denote content to format is inside in a code block

+- `pfe-line-numbers`: Used to enable the auto line number display for the code block ( Boolean no need for a value true is assumed if present )

+- `pfe-line-count-start`: Used to set the codeblock line number starting value, ( positive or negative integer, defaults to 1 if not set)

 ## Dependencies
 Prism.js is used to format and style the codeblock, https://prismjs.com/